unbit/uwsgi-docs/Management.rst

 `SIGURG`    restore a snapshot
-`SIGTSTP`   pause/suspend/resume an instance `SIGWINCH`  wakeup a worker blocked in a syscall (internal use)
+`SIGTSTP`   pause/suspend/resume an instance `SIGWINCH`  wakeup a worker blocked in a syscall (internal use) `SIGFPE`    generate C traceback
+`SIGSEGV`   generate C traceback
 ==========  ========================================================================  ===================

+Note: there are better ways to manage your instances than signals, as an example the master-fifo is way more robust.

 Reloading the server
 --------------------